-Welcome to the Center for Hybrid Multicore Productivity (CHMPR) website.
+The Center for Hybrid Multicore Productivity Research (CHMPR)

-Multicore processors still are commodity chips for PCs as well as high-end clusters, and have evolved from 2 to 4 cores on a chip to 64 cores on a chip.
-In addition, GPU accelerators with several hundred and potentially thousands of cores are in pcs and in clusters as hybrid configurations.
-More recently, quantum computers for the first time have become commercially available and CHMPR will explore these systems as an accelerator to its cluster.
-Yet, significant challenges still persist today before applications can effectively take advantage of these architectures.
+Multicore processors — commodity chips for PCs as well as high-end clusters — have evolved from 2 to 4 cores on a chip to 64 cores on a chip.
+GPU accelerators with potentially thousands of cores are in pcs and clusters as hybrid configurations.
 Computer systems built from hundreds of thousands of multicore processors have recently cracked the Petaflop barrier.
+And quantum computers have become commercially available.
+Despite these developments in high performance computing, significant challenges still persist before applications can effectively take advantage of these architectures.

 If you or your company has interest in becoming a member, or you have any questions or comments please contact us.